atilaneves/unit-threaded/README.md

         adder(2 + 3).shouldEqual(5);
     }

+If using a custom dub configuration for unit-threaded as shown above, a version block can be used on `Have_unit_threaded` (this is added by dub to the build).

 Advanced Usage
 -------------

-The library is all in the `unit_threaded` package.
 There are two example programs in the [`example`](example/) folder, one with passing unit tests and the other failing, to show what the output looks like in each case.
 Because of the way D packages work, they must be run from the top-level directory of the repository.

 The built-in D unittest blocks are included automatically, as seen in the output of both example programs